bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 So this is the point.
 Like the amount is something that I call fix.
 I think this is the term we use in the paper also.
-And this is, Yeah, there's a simple attack once you use fixed messages.
+Yeah, there's a simple attack once you use fixed messages.
 So, let's for example, say we all use, let's say, CoinShuffle for mixing not a fresh Bitcoin address, but some real, I don't know, document, text file.
 Everybody has a text file.
 Now, what you can do is you can disrupt the first round by basically disrupting the last message of all participants in the sense that you as the attacker on the network, you learn the output of the protocol.